Siena Historic Centre Guided Walking Tour

 The Via di Città and the Accademia Chigiana

-Leaving the Duomo, we continue towards Piazza Postierla to admire other monuments of the city, such as the case torri (tower-houses), an important architectural testimony of medieval culture.
+Leaving the Duomo, we continue our Siena guided walking tour towards Piazza Postierla to admire other monuments of the city, such as the case torri (tower-houses), an important architectural testimony of medieval culture.
 Arriving in this square, you will see a detail that you have already noticed in other points of our route: the numerous presence of Lupe Capitoline (Roman She-wolves)… the reason for which are so many the figures featuring the roman symbol in Siena is a thing that we will find out along the way.
 We then move on by Via di Città, the street that once led to the ancient urban area of Siena from the “Campo” area; walking on this historic path, the evocative presence of the artisan shops, as well as that of aristocratic palaces, give to the street a look of refined elegance will certainly draw your attention.
 Heading towards Piazza del Campo, we pass in front of Palazzo Chigi-Saracini, home of the Accademia Chigiana, one of the most important institutions in the world music scene, founded in 1932 by Count Guido Chigi Saracini.

 The enchanting Piazza del Campo

-Passing through the suggestive Chiasso del Bargello, we will conclude our Siena walking tour in the famous Piazza del Campo, the authentic core of the town and one of the most ancient European squares, where every year the historic Palio race is held.
+Passing through the suggestive Chiasso del Bargello, we will conclude our Siena guided walking tour in the famous Piazza del Campo, the authentic core of the town and one of the most ancient European squares, where every year the historic Palio race is held.
 When you arrive inside this square, you will be completely enraptured by the beauty of this space, surrounded by medieval buildings.
 Above all, what will strike you about the square is its particular trapezoidal shape and the division of the inside into nine segments; we will discover the important symbolism of this issue and how it is related to the history of Siena.
 In the background of the square stands the elegant Palazzo del Comune – better known as Palazzo Pubblico – now houses the Civic museum where great masterpieces of art are preserved, such as the extraordinary frescoes of the Buon Governo by Ambrogio Lorenzetti, the best-known medieval cycle of profane-themed paintings.

 If you are an art lover, or are curious to learn more about Siena, I will accompany you on a visit to one of the important city museums, such as the Museo dell’Opera del Duomo (where the famous Duccio di Buoninsegna’s Maestà is kept), the National Pinacoteca (the gallery holding the largest world collection of gold foiled paintings), or the Santa Maria della Scala Complex (one of the oldest and largest hospitals in medieval Europe, in this day converted into a suggestive museum which hides an underground quarter of the town).
 Along the way, there will be suggestions on the shops where you can taste the typical Sienese sweets, as well as advice on the best restaurants and Trattorias where you can taste the typical local dishes, prepared according to tradition.